Georgia PM declares curfew to halt coronavirus spread

-Georgia will impose a curfew from 9:00 p.m. until 6:00 a.m., close the metro system and ban gatherings of more than three people from March 31 in an effort to prevent spread of coronavirus, Prime Minister Giorgi Gakharia said on Monday.
-He told a briefing that tightened quarantine rules would come into force across the country from 8:00 a.m. on Tuesday.
+Georgia will impose an overnight curfew, close its public transport, including metro system, and ban gatherings of more than three people from March 31 to try to prevent the spread of coronavirus, Prime Minister Giorgi Gakharia said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)